 The Strom's must have been doing Geritol shots.
 Their swagger was extraordinary as they jitterbugged to imaginary music after winning the first round of the best, two-out-of-three format.
 Mr. Strom removed his dark blue captain’s hat (revealing a nineteen-dollar toupee), and took a deep bow to the approval of the audience, (which had swelled to over ten people and a stray dog).

 The writing was on the proverbial shuffleboard wall.
 I was ready to retire to our umbrella table and hit my own bottle, (I was heavily into Pepsi-One back then).
-But Sue laughed in the face of adversity and rattled-off some incredible shots, including a rare ten-pointer.
+But Sue laughed in the face of adversity and rattled-off some incredible shots, including a rare ten-pointer to even the score to one game each.
+In the rubber game of the match, Sue devastated the septuagenarians and we were victorious.

 |AROUND 2002, PEPSI-ONE CHANGED ITS RECIPE.
 I DIDN'T LIKE THE NEW TASTE AND SWITCHED TO DIET WILD CHERRY PEPSI.
 NOW, TWELVE YEARS LATER, I'M DRINKING ONE RIGHT NOW, AHHHHHHH !|